 Data-first customer engagement is a process of using data to inform and drive marketing decisions and activities.
 It allows marketers to better understand and personalize based on customer needs and preferences, identify opportunities for engagement, and optimize campaigns for maximum impact.
 By making data-driven decisions, marketers can improve the efficiency and effectiveness of their marketing efforts, resulting in more successful outcomes — such as reduced CAC (customer acquisition cost), improved ROAS (return on ad spend), and higher LTV (customer lifetime value).

-You might be thinking the above definition is obvious, and duh, of course every marketer likes to believe that they’re data-driven.
+You might be thinking the above definition is obvious, and duh, of course, every marketer likes to believe that they’re data-driven.
 But the reality is quite different: a recent Gartner survey said that only 53% of marketing decisions were informed by marketing analytics.

 While the concept of data-driven marketing seems like a basic foundation of modern-day marketing, it’s much harder to actually implement, and even harder to make it the core of your customer engagement strategy — in large part because we’ve lacked the resources to make it happen, such as technology and access to data.

-However, there are some major changes happening in the marketing and customer engagement landscape that are driving the need for marketers to become more thoughtful and strategic about how they use first-party customer data from across their organization — such as the deprecation of third-party cookies, privacy concerns from consumers, content overload, and mounting economic pressures for marketers to be more savvy and focused with their marketing spend.
+However, there are some major changes happening in the marketing and customer engagement landscapes that are driving the need for marketers to become more thoughtful and strategic about how they use first-party customer data from across their organization — such as the deprecation of third-party cookies, privacy concerns from consumers, content overload, and mounting economic pressures for marketers to be more savvy and focused with their marketing spend.

 Marketers are being asked to do more with less, and also have to be continuously focused on providing value to their customers in exchange for first-party data.
-Not only does providing value to customers come in the form of meaningful offers, it also means being thoughtful on when and how you’re engaging with them to forge stronger customer relationships and create more relevant interactions.
+Not only does providing value to customers come in the form of meaningful offers, it also means being thoughtful about when and how you’re engaging with them to forge stronger customer relationships and create more relevant interactions.

-In data-first customer engagement strategies, data is used at every stage of the marketing and customer engagement process, from planning and strategy through to execution and analysis.
+In data-first customer engagement strategies, data is used at every stage of the marketing and customer engagement process, from planning and strategy to execution and analysis.
 This ensures that all marketing and customer engagement activities for each customer are based on customer data, rather than guesswork.
 As a result, marketers are able to take a more customer-centric approach to their marketing, and ultimately — drive more results.

-Data-first customer engagement can help to improve the overall performance of your marketing team through creating alignment.
+Data-first customer engagement can help to improve the overall performance of your marketing team by creating alignment.
 When all team members are working from the same data set, it leads to greater collaboration and improved decision-making — and helps minimize disjointed and fractionalized customer experiences.

 If you’re interested in getting started with data-first customer engagement, there are a few things you need to do.